• Homeowner

 You should be prepared to tell EWOV what an ideal outcome to help you navigate the issue you identified might look like.

-If your issue relates to financial hardship, it might be helpful for you to assess your current financial position and calculate a payment plan you can realistically afford to pay your outstanding utilities bills.
+If your issue relates to financial hardship, it might be helpful for you to assess your current financial position and calculate a payment plan you can realistically afford to pay your outstanding utility bills.
 If you are not able to make any payments at all, you may wish to ask for a deferral instead.
 If you need assistance to assess how much you may be able to pay, you may like to contact a free financial counselling service.
 The National Debt Helpline can be contacted on 1800 007 007

 Prepare and collect relevant supporting documents